 - U.S. Department of Education – Financial Aid

 University of Utah Financial Aid & Scholarships Office

 201 S. 1460 E., Rm 105, Salt Lake City, UT 84112

-Students can meet with Ethan at the College of Law on Tuesdays between 11:00 am and 1:00 pm in the Admissions Office Suite, room 113.
+Students can meet with Chelsea at the College of Law on Tuesdays between 11:00 am and 1:00 pm in the Gibson Reading Room.
+Here office is located in the northwest section of the room.
 Appointments are not necessary.
-Students can also schedule to meet with him at other times in the University Student Services Building.
+Students can also schedule to meet with her at other times in the University Student Services Building.